This page contains information about Council's work in monitoring and managing public health in the Whangarei District.

 Dealing with complaints

-We have contracted Environmental Northland Limited (ENL) to carry out noise control services.
+We have contracted Armourguard to carry out noise control services.

 When a complaint is made about loud noise, the enforcement officer will follow up and visit the property.
 If the noise is considered to be excessive, those responsible for it will be asked to immediately reduce it.
 The officer does not have to use a sound level meter to measure the noise.
 The request to reduce noise covers a period of 72 hours.